Want to take control of your time – but not sure how?

 • Track progress without feeling overwhelmed

-I personally swear by Asana—I use it for everything, from streamlining work communication to managing family events.
+I personally swear by Asana—I use it for everything from client projects to family vacation planning.

 Worried Woman With Suitcase Hurrying On Flight

-Taking control of your time isn’t just about productivity—it’s about protecting your well-being, too.
+Taking control of your time isn't just about productivity—it's about creating a life you don't need to escape from.

-I make quality sleep, regular breaks, and even weekly pedicures a priority because they keep my energy high and my mind clear.
+I make quality sleep, regular breaks, and even weekly pedicures non-negotiable because they keep my energy high and my mind clear.

 8 ways to practice self care